32 Best Road Trips in the World

 When road tripping in another country, you should verify exactly what type of rental car insurance is required.
 Some countries have requirements you may not be used to.
-Frequent travelers usually rely on credit cards that have extra benefits like rental car coverage.
-These types of programs can be super helpful but you should make sure the insurance your credit card offers is accepted in the country where you will be road tripping.
+Many frequent travelers rely on credit cards that provide collision coverage.
+While, these types of benefits can be super helpful, just make sure the insurance your credit card offers is accepted in the country where you will be road tripping.
 (I’m looking at you Mexico and your liability requirements).

 Lastly, one of the most important things you need to drive the best road trips in the world is travel insurance.
 Even though rental car insurance coverage should cover the costs incurred in the case of an accident, purchasing additional travel insurance offers peace of mind and extra coverage for other incidents or illnesses.